List of 40 Famous Forests in India to visit

 Hotel in Eravikulam National Park

 Most of the hotels are located in and around Munnar.
-Ministers Mansion and Deshadan Eco Valley Resort are two such resorts.
+Minister’s Mansion and Deshadan Eco Valley Resort are two such resorts.

-11. Namdapha National Park Arunachal Pradesh
+11. Namdapha National Park, Arunachal Pradesh

-Namdapha, or water from Dapha bum glacier, is a thorny tropical rainforest in northeast India.
+Namdapha, or water from Dapha Bum glacier, is a thorny tropical rainforest in northeast India.
 The vegetation varies from evergreen to deciduous and alpine due to altitude differences.

 It’s also the world’s northernmost rainforest at 27° N latitude.